Toysoft/NNvisionStartup/README_RT.md

 ### 1 - Get the files
 Using gdown is a nice way to get files from google drive :

-    pip3 install gdown
+    git clone https://github.com/jouvencia/tkDNN.git # if not already done in dockerfile pip3 install gdown

 Get the cfg file